End-to-end journey digital transformation

 Design Journey Lead

-This project was a cross-functional digital transformation, focusing on offering digital “self-service” processes for the entire end-to-end journey within the tax professionals business unit.
+This program was a series of cross-functional digital transformation projects, focusing on offering digital “self-service” processes for the entire end-to-end journey within the tax professionals business unit.
 This phase focused on increasing conversion to our e-store from our marketing properties, providing an onboarding tool for our tax software product to reduce support calls, and driving cross-sell sales within a new product renewal experience.

 - Re-design end-to-end customer journeys through ideation